Guide for Sew-in with Lace Frontal Closure

 Braiding down the hair on the closure is a trick that not so many people know about.
 We share this trick with you because it makes it easy to work with the lace frontal.
 Part the hair at the middle or side.
 Create two cornrows each running on the opposite side horizontally.
 Start from the braid closer to the part and let it run towards the ear on each side.

 Take the braided closure and position it over your hairline.
 Locate the hairline excellently so that you can have an excellent blend.
 If you prefer the edges of your frontal laying slightly below your hairline, it is also acceptable.
-To align the frontal with your hairline, hold both ends of the braided frontal horizontally over your hairline.
-Once you are convinced of the position, hold the ends of the frontal with a clip at the back of your head.
+To align it with your hairline, hold both ends of the braided frontal horizontally over your hairline.
+Once you are convinced of the position, hold its ends with a clip at the back of your head.
 Doing this secures the frontal in place and gives you an easy time sewing it in.

 The stitches should run vertically; heading towards the back.
 Repeat the same until you cover the whole length of the lace frontal’s edge.
 Tie the end of the thread and cut it.
 Pull the frontal gently towards the other side so that you can have an excellent and firm appearance at the front.
 The pull also helps the frontal to lie flat on the hairline correctly.
-Stitch down the edge of the lace frontal behind the ear like you did the first side.
+Stitch down its edge behind the ear like you did the first side.

 Sew in the extension on the other parts